adfeel220/MultiAgentPathFindingMILP.jl/docs/src/theories.md

 In this article, we focus the philosophy of `sum of costs`

-## Discrete-time Vertex-binding MAPH
+## Discrete-time Vertex-binding MAPF

-We formulate the MAPH problem in discrete time.
+We formulate the MAPF problem in discrete time.
 That is, the actions are done within a fixed unit time, and only 1 action allowed at each unit time.

 The vertex-binding setting means we combine the visit of vertex with the edge traversal.
 That is, if an agent travels via some incoming edge of vertex $v$, the agent must pay the cost of visiting vertex $v$.
 Visiting a vertex and going through an edge happen at the same time frame.